Stability of $p$-adic valuations of Hecke L-values: -adic Properties of the Eisenstein Series

-If $\tau_{K/F}(\eta)=-1$, by the above lemma, exists an inert place $v$ of $F$ not in $S$ such that and $\fc(1)_v$ is a $v$-adic unit.
-Then considering $\eta'=\eta\varpi_v$, by the same analysis as above, we prove the proposition. \end{proof} The same analysis could also prove Proposition \ref{sd}.
+If $\tau_{K/F}(\eta)=-1$, by the Lemma \ref{ressf}, there exists an inert place $v$ of $F$ not in $S$ such that and $\fc(1)_v$ is a $v$-adic unit.
+Then considering $\eta'=\eta\varpi_v$, by the same analysis as above, we prove the proposition. \end{proof}

-\subsubsection{The Case $\lambda$ is self-dual}
+\subsubsection{The case $\lambda$ is self-dual}